 Cadillac SRX Recall: GM Recall Over Mechanical Defects

 When a consumer buys a new vehicle, they expect it to run properly, and for its safety functions to work as designed.
 But sometimes, that doesn’t happen.
 And lest you think such a thing is only common on economy cars, think again.
-The Texas Automotive Defect Lawyer at Hill Law Firm has tracked recalls involving luxury to economy cars for many years.
+The San Antonio Automotive Defect Lawyer at Hill Law Firm has tracked recalls involving luxury to economy cars for many years.
 And, luxury cars are not immune.

 For example, General Motors is conducting one recall and one “customer satisfaction program on two of its luxury cars for mechanical defects that could put their drivers in significant danger at the absolute wrong time.
 GM has informed the National Highway Traffic Safety Administration (NHTSA) plans to recall nearly 19,000 2013 models of the Cadillac SRX because of a danger that the lug nuts on its 18-inch wheels may come loose at high speeds.